Erich Apel: German Democratic Republic

-Erich Apel returned on 2 June 1952.
+Apel returned on 2 June 1952.
 The Soviet occupation zone had been relaunched in October 1949 as the Soviet sponsored German Democratic Republic (East Germany).
 There was no call, in East Germany, for specialist expertise in weapons and rocketry.
 Other branches of heavy industry remained in place, however.
-Just four months after getting back, Erich Apel was working as a Chief Engineer and Department Head at the East German Ministry for Machinery Construction.
-Promotion to a Technical Directorship followed in April 1953.
+Just four months after getting back, Apel was working as a chief engineer and department head at the East German Ministry for Machinery Construction.
+Promotion to a technical directorship followed in April 1953.
 In November 1953 he became a deputy minister in the department, working under Heinrich Rau.

 He owed his rapid advancement in the new state to its leader, Walter Ulbricht.
 After years under military occupation which in many ways placed Soviet well-being ahead of German reconstruction, Ulbricht had narrowly survived the 1953 Uprising and was now keen to demonstrate that under Soviet sponsorship it was possible to create in East Germany a fully functioning socialist state.
 For that he needed technical experts and talented administrators.
 Apel was both.
 An important political ally and sponsor was Fritz Selbmann.
 After his six years in the Soviet Union, Apel (like Selbmann), was a convinced proponent of a "Planned economy".
 The choice was one between "Rationalty" (Vernunft) and "Chaos".
 It was already apparent that in West Germany free market capitalism was giving rise to far more rapid economic growth than anything happening in East Germany.
 The lesson to be drawn was that economic planning had to be undertaken competently and in microscopic detail by the government.
 Political leadership was needed.

 In June 1954, already a junior government minister, Apel became a candidate for party membership.
 Membership was granted in March 1957.
 Slightly more than one year later, in July 1958, he became a candidate for Central Committee membership.
-In July 1960 Erich Apel became one of approximately 112 members of the powerful Party Central Committee.
+In July 1960 Apel became one of approximately 112 members of the powerful Party Central Committee.
 Under the Leninist constitutional structure in place, the Central Committee exercised a far tighter degree of control than government ministers or the National Parliament (Volkskammer).
-It was therefore by most reckoning a promotion when on 6 February 1958 Erich Apel resigned his ministerial position and accepted a position as head of the newly created Economic Commission of the Central Committee's Politburo.
+It was therefore by most reckoning a promotion when on 6 February 1958 Apel resigned his ministerial position and accepted a position as head of the newly created Economic Commission of the Central Committee's Politburo.
 In 1958 he also became a member of the Volkskammer, in which capacity he chaired the Parliamentary Economic Committee.